Botswana Defence Force: Military education and training

+Training institutions

-Training Institutions - The training institutions in the BDF include among others Military College, Defence Command and Staff College (DCSC), Flying Training School (FTE), Technical Training School (TTS), Peace Support Training Centre (PSTC), All Arms Battle School and the Joint Technical Training School (JTTS).
+The training institutions in the BDF include among others Military College, Defence Command and Staff College (DCSC), Flying Training School (FTE), Technical Training School (TTS), Peace Support Training Centre (PSTC), All Arms Battle School and the Joint Technical Training School (JTTS).

-BDF Air Wing
+BDF Air Arm Command

-The Air Wing was formed in 1977 and is organisationally part of the Botswana Defence Force.
+The Air Army Command was formed in 1977 and is organisationally part of the Botswana Defence Force.
 All squadrons are designated with a Z, which is used as a designation for "squadron".
 The main base is near Molepolole and was built by mostly foreign contractors between 1992 and 1996.
 The base is a multi-stage project that included runways, taxiways, extensive shelter and ordnance storage facilities, a headquarters facility and a large complex of living quarters and support buildings.
 Sometimes referred to as the "Eagle" project, the base has received continual improvements since its inception.
 Other airports used are Sir Seretse Khama International Airport at Gaborone and Francistown International Airport in Francistown.

-The backbone of the Air Wing consists of a squadron of former Canadian CF-116s which are locally designated as BF-5s.
+The backbone of the Air Arm Command consists of a squadron of former Canadian CF-116s which are locally designated as BF-5s.
 Thirteen ex-Canadian CF-116s (ten single-seater CF-5As and three trainer CF-5Bs) were ordered in 1996 to replace the Strikemasters, with another three single-seaters and two dual-seaters delivered in 2000.
-For transport, the Air Wing uses Britten-Norman Defenders, CASA C-212 Aviocars, CASA CN-235s and C-130B Hercules.
+For transport, the Air Arm Command uses Britten-Norman Defenders, CASA C-212 Aviocars, CASA CN-235s and C-130B Hercules.
 The latest addition to the transport fleet was an ex-AMARC C-130 Hercules to complement the two existing aircraft.

 A combination of Bell 412EP and 412SP helicopters are operated by Z21 and perform a variety of functions; search and rescue, medevac, anti-poaching and troop & VIP transport.